• Home

 You need to have a goal that makes the tradeoff of the effort that goes into the money-saving game worth it to you.

-For me, I do want to travel – like I said, visiting Macchu Picchu is a bucket list goal of mine – but my big, big “why” is because I want a solid financial future – I want to invest.
+For me, I do want to travel – as I said, visiting Macchu Picchu is a bucket list goal of mine – but my big, big “why” is because I want a solid financial future – I want to invest.

 Every dollar I don’t spend on groceries is a dollar that can be working for me, making money in an investment.
 Even if it’s only a few hundred dollars a year.
 That investment will compound!